 The existing multi-use path will be relocated to parallel the east property line.
-The newly constructed trail will be eight feet wide and will be located within a new 12-foot easement.
+The newly constructed trail will be eight feet wide and will be located within a new easement that ranges in width from 11.5 to 12 feet.
 The trail will be accessible to the public and is required to remain safe and usable during construction.